-2.1 Where a student is assessed as a Home/EU student for fees assessment purposes and chooses to study a designated course (as defined by Regulations made under the Teaching and Higher Education Act 1998 and explained in the paragraph below),

-- the maximum amount of tuition fee that the University may charge is specified by the UK government. - 2.2 For students commencing their studies from the academic year 2017/18, this currently means that the government has set a maximum fee of £9,250 that institutions are able to charge to Home/EU students studying full-time at undergraduate level, including on a Bachelor's or Integrated Master's degree, Foundation Degree, or for a Higher National Certificate (HNC) or Higher National Diploma (HND) award, or for a Certificate in Higher Education (CertHE) award, or for a Diploma in Higher Education (DipHE) award.
-Students who commenced their studies between 2012/13 and 2016/17 will continue to pay £9,000 per year for the duration of their course. - 2.3 The University reserves the right to make changes to its tuition fees if the government's requirements in relation to the maximum amount of tuition fees that institutions may charge changes.
+- 2.1 Where a student is assessed as a Home student for fees assessment purposes and chooses to study a designated course (as defined by Regulations made under the Teaching and Higher Education Act 1998 and explained in the paragraph below), the maximum amount of tuition fee that the University may charge is specified by the UK government. - 2.2 Paragraph 2.1 also applies to students who commenced their first year of study prior to 2021/22 and were assessed as EU students for fees assessment purposes. - 2.3 For students commencing their studies from the academic year 2017/18, this currently means that the government has set a maximum fee of £9,250 that institutions are able to charge to Home students studying full-time at undergraduate level, including on a Bachelor's or Integrated Master's degree, Foundation Degree, or for a Higher National Certificate (HNC) or Higher National Diploma (HND) award, or for a Certificate in Higher Education (CertHE) award, or for a Diploma in Higher Education (DipHE) award.
+Students who commenced their studies between 2012/13 and 2016/17 will continue to pay £9,000 per year for the duration of their course. - 2.4 The University reserves the right to make changes to its tuition fees if the government's requirements in relation to the maximum amount of tuition fees that institutions may charge changes.
 Such changes, whether they reduce or increase the maximum amount of tuition fee, will take effect for relevant students in accordance with the terms of government policy.
 The University will publish details of any changes on its website and in the information about tuition fees applicable to a student's year of entry.
 Any changes affecting applicants will be sent to them by email at key points in the application cycle, prior to entering into an enrolment contract.